BrandonLiang/spark-of-life/README.md

 The algorithm isn't [Embarrassingly Parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel): when you split the work between threads after a while they will start to do a lot of double work.
 This is why it works in a fork-solve-recombine fashion where after each iteration a new work package is constructed from the best routes so far.
 This process continues either until the max number of iterations is reached or there is no change in distance anymore between iterations.

+I've also created [a blog post](http://www.niels.nu/blog/2016/spark-of-life-genetic-algorithm.html) that gives a more in-depth explanation of the code.

 ## Running